clewisdavis/The-Joy-of-React/course-notes.md

 - It tells Webpack to
   - Create longer names for each style.
   - Inject them into the `<head>` of our document.
-  - And producing the `styles` object, so we can use the styles in our compoennt `className={styles.wrapper}`
+  - And producing the `styles` object, so we can use the styles in our component `className={styles.wrapper}`

 - We get all the benefits of the naming convention BEM, without having to manually do it.
 All the hard stuff just happens.
 - How is the prefix defined?
 It is using the file path, and converting it into the prefix. `/components/Sidenote.module.css` gets converted to the prefix for each style. `_components_Sidenote_module__wrapper`
 - **You will never have a collision, because you can never have two files with the same name.**

-- Other tools do the same thing, like `styled compoennts` but has a learning curve.
+- Other tools do the same thing, like `styled components` but has a learning curve.
 - The nice thing about CSS Modules, it's a lot like writing vanilla CSS.

 #### Exercises, CSS Modules